maxcnunes/codecrafters-http-server-rust/README.md

    the first time you run it.
 Subsequent runs will be fast.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+# Tips

+To try this locally on macOS, you could run `./your_server.sh` in one terminal session, and `nc -vz 127.0.0.1 4221` in another. (`-v` gives more verbose output, `-z` just scan for listening daemons, without sending any data to them.)